jupyterlab/jupyter-ai/docs/source/users/index.md

 The environment variable names shown above are also the names of the settings keys used when setting up the chat interface.

-You need the `pillow` Python package to use HuggingFace Hub's text-to-image models.
+You need the `pillow` Python package to use Hugging Face Hub's text-to-image models.

 You can find a list of Hugging Face's models at https://huggingface.co/models.